brunokoga/pathfinder-markdown/prd_markdown/magic.md

 ## Spell Resistance

 Spell resistance is a special defensive ability.
 If your spell is being resisted by a creature with spell resistance, you must make a caster level check (1d20 + caster level) at least equal to the creature's spell resistance for the spell to affect that creature.
-The defender's spell resistance is like an [Armor Class](combat.html#_armor-class) against magical attacks.
+The defender's spell resistance is like an [Armor Class](combat.md#_armor-class) against magical attacks.
 Include any adjustments to your caster level to this caster level check.

 The Spell Resistance entry and the descriptive text of a spell description tell you whether spell resistance protects creatures from the spell.
 In many cases, spell resistance applies only when a resistant creature is targeted by the spell, not when a resistant creature encounters a spell that is already in place.

-The terms âobjectâ and âharmlessâ mean the same thing for spell resistance as they do for saving throws.
+The terms “object” and “harmless” mean the same thing for spell resistance as they do for saving throws.
 A creature with spell resistance must voluntarily lower the resistance (a standard action) in order to be affected by such spells without forcing the caster to make a caster level check.

 ## Descriptive Text

 This portion of a spell description details what the spell does and how it works.
-If one of the previous entries in the description includes âsee text,â this is where the explanation is found.
+If one of the previous entries in the description includes “see text,” this is where the explanation is found.

 # Arcane Spells